f5devcentral/f5-agility-labs-nginx/docs/class5/module4/lab1/lab1.rst

       }
   }

-12. Let's apply this policy to the Arcadia Finance app, which includes an API.
+12. You can apply this policy to the Arcadia Finance app, which includes an API.
 Click on **Instances** in the menu bar.

 .. image:: images/instances_navigation.png